Exploring International Travel With Your Cat: Things to Consider

 Regardless of the type of carrier, take some time before the trip to get your cat accustomed to it.
 Let him smell and explore it, and practice putting him in and taking him out.
 You can also practice taking your pet for short car trips to see how he behaves.
 Does he vomit?
 Drool?
 Go insane?
 You should be prepared for these possibilities.
-Bring paper towels or absorbing pads along with some plastic bags in case you need them.
+Bring paper towels or absorbent pads along with some plastic bags in case you need them.

 To help with your cat’s anxiety, pack his favorite toy in the carrier with him.
 For long flights, be sure that you’ve brought along his favorite food and a small bowl for water.
-Some cats have the tendency to stop eating, drinking, and defecating while traveling, but they should have the chance to do all of the above, especially drinking water.
+Some cats have a tendency to stop eating, drinking, and defecating while traveling, but they should have the chance to do all of the above, especially drinking water.

-Once you arrive, it’s show time!
-You will be carrying your cat through customs at the arrival airport, and be taken aside to have your furry friend, and his papers, examined.
+Once you arrive, it’s show-time!
+You will be carrying your cat through customs at the arrival airport and be taken aside to have your furry friend and his papers examined.
 Factor in this extra time, and don’t schedule events right after you land.
 If your cat is visibly sick, the officials may require an additional examination by a veterinarian or they may deny him entry entirely.
 Otherwise, the officials will take a look at your cat, review the paperwork, and let you both in!
 Congrats!

-While you are staying abroad, your cat may need new, additional treatments since new countries may have new parasites.
+While you are staying abroad, your cat may need additional treatments since these unfamiliar countries may have new parasites.
 Lice, tiny ticks, and fleas all seem to come from nowhere.
 The local water may have microscopic parasites that wreak havoc on your cat’s tiny digestive system.
 And most people don’t know this, but mosquitoes can carry heartworm!
 If you are going to a swampy, jungle-y region with tons of mosquitoes, your baby will need ongoing heartworm treatment.
-Your vet should be able to give you enough medications to last the length of your trip and show you how to administer them.
+Your vet should be able to give you enough medication to last the length of your trip and show you how to administer them.

 The most extreme pet entry requirements are courtesy of Australia.
-As a country with a very unique and sensitive ecosystem of native animals, and no rabies, the government keeps a tight control of what animals can come in.
+As a country with a very unique and sensitive ecosystem of native animals (and no rabies) the government keeps a tight control of what animals can come in.
 The process for approval takes several months of work before you leave the US.
 Even then, your cat is required to be in quarantine in a facility near Melbourne for at least 10 days for monitoring purposes.

 Even our neighbor to the south, Mexico, has forms and requirements for cat entry, so don’t take a spontaneous drive to Tijuana!

 And finally, what hoops do you need to jump through to bring your cat back into the US?
-Almost none.
+Almost none!
 As of this writing, the US has no entry requirements for cats, but most states require rabies vaccinations.
 Other than that, you will need to notify the airline, pay the plane ticket for your cat, and show up!
 Your cat will be so happy to come home.

 Lastly, a helpful website with relevant links and useful information is the CDC website related to traveling with pets.
 Good luck and happy travels!

-If you traveled with your cat before, leave a comment to let us know your experience.
+If you have traveled with your cat before, leave a comment to let us know your experience.
 If you need a toy to keep your cat company during the flight, take a look at our cat scratching toy.
 Looking for more helpful or entertaining information about cats?
 Browse our about cats section.